therealkylepacheco/prime-number-generator/README.md

 ```
 2. Open terminal
 3. Navigate to directory `prime-number-generator/out/production/prime-number-generator`
-4. Run Main
+4. Run Main with 2 positive integers as your upper and lower bounds (order makes no difference)
 ```
-java Main 1 100
+$ java Main 1 25

+2
+3
+5
+7
+11
+13
+17
+19
+23

 ```
-This will generate all the prime numbers in the range 1-100 and print the results to terminal.
+This generates all the prime numbers in the range 1-25 and print the results to terminal.